 Update: As of December of 2019, there has been little development since the completion of the new I-70 bridge, and the area continues to deteriorate.
+The houses in the first two photos have been demolished.

 The southern end of Old North St. Louis is shrouded in tall trees and dense underbrush, but there are still some houses left.